 - a "private membership" club solicits members from the general public, but denies admission based on race or religion

 *Remember that to be illegal, such treatment must be based on characteristics listed above these examples.
-These are just a few examples of illegal discrimination in public accommodations.
-Find more examples here.

 What is a public accommodation?